JohnTigue/tigue.com/posts/2015-12-14-generating-topojson-debug.markdown

 twitter_image_src: null.png
 ---
 (**Update:** since originally posting this, I have learned a trick or two which avoids some of the problems discussed here.
-Nonetheless, this post still stands a potentially helpful to someone walking the same path I did.
+Nonetheless, this post still stands as potentially helpful to anyone walking the same path I did.
 See below for details.)

 This is one of those posts that a confounded developer hopes to find in a time of need.